 One of the men with buzzed blond hair pulled out a small note pad.
 He skimmed over it as he spoke, “We are looking for a young woman.
 She’d be around twenty with dark hair and dark eyes.
 Her name is Ashley Valette.”

 The two men stood there a moment longer.
 Kat began to grow uneasy, but they nodded and continued down the aisle.
-She let out a weighted breath when they changed cars, glad not to have to use her tactical training on civilians; however, her better judgment knew they were anything but average civilians.
+She let out a weighted breath when they changed cars, glad not to have to use her tactical training; however, her better judgment knew they were anything but simple civilians.

 She let out a weighted breath and resumed her audiobook while watching the trees flutter from the wind of the passing train.